shoaiyb/translation-hausa/README.md

 ## How this works
-The translations are all in the si_HAU.csv file.
+The translations are all in the hau.csv file.
 Why in CVS?
 That's how all
-other major CMSes do it, so there must be a good reason for it.
+other major CMS's do it, so there must be a good reason for it.

 You will see something like this a lot: